Scamming by Phone

 Both are attempts at identity theft using the telephone.

-From bogus “computer support” calls to “free” vacations to fake charities to unexpected “government” calls threatening arrest, scams are perpetrated on innocent victims every day.
+Phone scams include bogus “computer support” calls, “free” vacations, fake charities, calls threatening arrest, and more.
+These scams are perpetrated on innocent victims every day.

 These Callers are Thieves